Yrahcaz7/The-Septenary-Forest/documentation/challenges.md

 - `countsAs`: **optional**.
 If a challenge combines the effects of other challenges in this layer, you can use this.
 An array of challenge ids.
 The player is effectively in all of those challenges when in the current one.

-- `completionLimit`: **optional**. the amount of times you can complete this challenge.
+- `completionLimit`: **optional**.
+The amount of times you can complete this challenge.
 Default is 1 completion.

 - `style`: **optional**.
 Applies CSS to this challenge, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings).